Time: 14:00 - 16:00

 What will we cover?

 We will explore the major principles and techniques of Stanislavski’s ‘system’, examining each of its elements in isolation at first.
 These include tasks and action, given circumstances, relaxation in performance, sense memory and emotional authenticity, dramatic analysis and interpretation, and the uninhibited expression of physical and psychological impulses.
-We will then apply these skills to the development of a character and the preparation of a short scene from a contemporary British film.
+We will then apply these skills to the development of a character and the preparation of a short scene from a contemporary text.

 Please note that acting classes by their very nature can involve exercises and the exploration of material that some students may find challenging.